Dark forces coupled to non-conserved currents: Anomalous vectors

 If $X$ dominantly decays into hadrons, then it may be possible to perform bump-hunt searches in the invariant mass distributions of $B \rightarrow K + {\rm hadronic}$ decays.
 For example, the $B \rightarrow K \omega$ decay is detected as a peak in the $m_{3 \pi}$ distribution of $B \rightarrow K \pi^+ \pi^- \pi^0$ decays, with branching ratio error $\sim 10^{-6}$~\cite{Chobanova:2013ddr}; a similar search could be performed at other invariant masses.

 In addition to the prompt and invisible decays discussed above, it is also possible to look for displaced $X$ decays.
 LHCb performed a search for long-lived scalar particles decaying into $ \mu ^+ \mu ^- $ in $ B \rightarrow K X $ decays~\cite{Aaij:2016qsm}.
 These limits dominate in the displaced regime with branching ratio limits reaching $ \simeq 2 \times 10 ^{ - 10 } $.
 For very displaced decays, the best constraints come from beam dump experiments.
 Here, the enhanced $K \rightarrow \pi X_L$ decay means that kaon decays, which are usually a sub-dominant production mechanism in proton beam dump experiments (for tree-level vector couplings), can be the dominant process through which $X$s are produced.
-This allows proton beam dump experiments such as CHARM~\cite{Bergsma:1985qz} and (in the future) SHiP~\cite{Alekhin:2015byh} to probe smaller couplings than indicated by a naive analysis~\cite{Alekhin:2015byh,Gardner:2015wea}.
+This allows proton beam dump experiments such as CHARM~\cite{Bergsma:1985qz}\footnote{There has been some debate in the literature about the correct way to estimate the CHARM bounds, centered around neglecting Kaon absorption~\cite{Winkler:2018qyg}, the B meson energy~\cite{Dobrich:2018jyi}, and the geometric efficiency of particles hitting the detector \cite{Egana-Ugrinovic:2019wzj}.
+We take $ 2.4 \times 10 ^{ 18} $ protons-on-target, a Kaon absorption length of $15.3~{\rm cm}$, fraction of produced $ K ^+ $, $ K _L $, and $ B $ of 0.62,0.28, and $ 3.2 \times 10 ^{ - 7} $, respectively, $K$ and $ B $ momentum to be $ 25 ~{\rm GeV} $ and $ 75~{\rm GeV} $, respectively, geometric factors of $ X $ reaching the target for all meson decays to be 0.01, and all lepton reconstruction efficiencies to be 0.5.} and (in the future) SHiP~\cite{Alekhin:2015byh} to probe smaller couplings than indicated by a naive analysis~\cite{Alekhin:2015byh,Gardner:2015wea}.

 It should be noted that, unlike constraints involving visible $X$ decays, missing energy searches are effective down to arbitrarily small vector masses, and constrain correspondingly tiny $g_X$ for small $m_X$.
 However, for $X$ with couplings to first-generation fermions, the strong constraints coming from stellar energy loss bounds~\cite{Raffelt:1996wa,Hardy:2016kme}, and from fifth force / equivalence principle tests at smaller $m_X$~\cite{Graham:2015ifn}, mean that it is generically only at extremely small $m_X$ that missing energy constraints become the dominant bound.